derbyjs/derby/index.md

 ]
 model.set 'cutoff', 3

 # Sort the players by score and return the top X players.
-The function
+The
-# will automatically update the value of '_leaders' as players are added
+# function will automatically update the value of '_leaders' as
-# and removed, their scores change, and the cutoff changes.
+# players are added and removed, their scores change, and the
+# cutoff value changes.
 model.fn '_leaders', 'players', 'cutoff', (players, cutoff) ->
-  # Note that the input array is copied with splice before sorting it.
+  # Note that the input array is copied with splice before sorting
-  # The function should not modify the values of its inputs.
+  # it.
+The function should not modify the values of its inputs.
-  players.splice().sort((a, b) -> a.score - b.score).splice(0, cutoff - 1)
+  players.splice().sort((a, b) -> a.score - b.score)
+    .splice(0, cutoff - 1)
 {% endhighlight %}

 ### References